TheOtherRolesAU/TheOtherRoles/README.md

 ## Seer
 ### **Team: Crewmates**
 The Seer has the ability to find out about people's intentions.
-The information is only visible to himself.\
+The information is only visible to them.\
-Depending on the selected option he either directly sees the role of the player (appended to his name) or if the player is a good (name text changes to yellow) or a bad (name text changes to a darker color) player.\
+Depending on the selected option they either directly see the role of the player (appended to their name) or if the player is a good (name text changes to yellow) or a bad (name text changes to a darker color) player.\
-Depending on the selected option the player will get a blue flash on his screen if he is being revealed by the Seer.
+Depending on the selected option the player will get a blue flash on their screen if they are being revealed by the Seer.
 \
 **NOTE**
 - **Good players:** Crewmates with all their special roles\
 - **Bad players:** Impostors with all their special roles (Mafia, Morphling, Camouflager, ImpLover) and the neutral roles (Jester, Shifter)
 - **Cooldown:** The cooldown of the Seer wil **not** be reset after a meeting (in order to balance the option to reveal roles)
 - If the role of a revealed player changes during the game (because of e.g. the Shifter), the information of the Seers also adapts.
-- When the Camouflager camouflages all players or the Morphling copies the appearance of another player, the Seer still sees the information he gained earlier (i.e. he still sees that the player is the Morphling even if his appearance is different).
+- When the Camouflager camouflages all players or the Morphling copies the appearance of another player, the Seer still sees the information they gained earlier (i.e. they still see that the player is the Morphling even if their appearance is different).
-- If the Shifter exchanges the role with the Seer the information gained by the Seer will be transfered to the new Seer (i.e. the new Seer sees what the old one revealed and the old one "loses" the information he gained).
+- If the Shifter exchanges the role with the Seer, the information gained by the Seer will be transfered to the new Seer (i.e. the new Seer sees what the old one revealed and the old one "loses" the information they gained).

 ### Game Options
 | Name | Description | Options |